 No. Patients are in control of what they purchase and can order once a month or more, with a maximum monthly order adding up to one month’s supply.
 For example, if a patient is prescribed 1 gram / day (30g /month)then they can choose to purchase only 15 grams in the beginning of the month then an additional 10g at the end (25g total).
 The remaining 5 grams does not carry over into the next month.
 In the following month, patients can order again up to 30 grams at once or broken into a few orders.

 In most cases no, but many insurance companies are beginning to include it as an option for companies to include in their employee benefits.
 Currently, most health insurance companies are allowing medical cannabis to be claimed under one’s HealthCare Spending Account (HCSA/HSA) as a reimbursable expense.
 You can read more here about medical cannabis and insurance in Canada, including how to claim it under your HCSA.
 Please always check with your insurer/workplace to ensure medical cannabis is covered under your HCSA.
 As continual research comes out, we look to see more insurance companies start to offer coverage.

 Rules And Regulations For Purchasing Medical Cannabis

-According to Health Canada, you are only allowed to place an order for and buy 30 days’ worth of cannabis at a given time.
-For example if your prescription is 1 gram per day, for 3 months, the most that you can buy at a time is 30 grams of cannabis.
-You must contact the licensed producer 30 days after you have purchased your first month’s supply to purchase the next month’s supply of medication.
-Please remember that you are only allowed to purchase more medication within a 30 day period if you are written a prescription for a greater dose.
+According to Health Canada, you can only place an order for and buy up to 30 days’ worth of cannabis at a given time.
+For example, if your prescription is 2 grams per day, the most that you can buy at a time is 60 grams of cannabis (2g x 30 days = 60g).
+Your prescription resets every month so you’ll have access to 60g each month.
+Please note that you can only purchase more medication within a 30 day period if you are written a prescription for a greater dose.
 If you need more medication, please set up a follow-up today or call the clinic for help.